Current Status and Sustainable Management of Bio-diversity in Nilmini Estate Private Ltd., Ihala Millawa, Morawaka

 Forty-three shrub species were recorded in the estate.
 While some of them are economically useful species cultivated by owners of the estate such as tea, coffee, minor export crops and fruit species, there are a significant number of naturally grown species too, which are found mostly in secondary vegetation grown in disturbed patches of lands.
 Though many of them are considered agricultural weeds some are having medicinal values.
 Some are used as vegetables while fruits of certain species are edible.

 There are 09 species recorded in the survey, which can be categorized as wines.
 A majority of them are useful species as fruits, vegetables, green leaves, medicinal plants, yams or fruits.
 Some of them are used for roping purposes also.
 These species are found in all types of microhabitats in the estate premises.

 5. 4 Grasses and herbs

 The survey has identified 14 species of grasses and herbs.
-While few of them are true grasses, a majority is consisted of broad leave herbs.
+While a few of them are true grasses, a majority consists of broad leave herbs.
 Although, many of them are considered as agricultural weeds, some are having medicinal values.
 Few of them are useful as edible green leaves too.
-As a category species it helps to achieve certain ecological services such as providing ground cover to minimize erosion, being useful in food chain for herbivorous species etc. Like wine species, grasses and herbs also are found throughout the estate premises, covering all types of micro habitats.
+As a category species, it helps to achieve certain ecological services such as providing ground cover to minimize erosion, being useful in the food chain for herbivorous species, etc. Like wine species, grasses and herbs also are found throughout the estate premises, covering all types of microhabitats.